Cadillac de Ville series: Fifth generation (1977–1984)

 Also available was Oldsmobile's 5.7-liter V-8 diesel engine.
 The 125 hp Buick V6, teamed with an automatic transmission, returned for 1981 after a short initial offering in the spring of 1980.
 Coupe de Ville was priced at $13,450, while Sedan de Ville, priced at $13,847, now had the unique option of an available automatic seat belt system - the first offered on a GM vehicle.
 With the automatic shoulder/lap belt system (only for the outboard front seat passengers), the shoulder point was moved from the upper B-pillar to the upper door glass frame, and the belt reel was moved from the floor onto the door itself, installed in the lower corner.
 With this, you could theoretically leave the seat belt latched at all times, and simply get in and out of the vehicle without having to unfasten the belt.
-The $150 option (which would re-appear as standard equipment on the 1990 - 1992 Brougham), was available only on V6-powered Sedan de Villes.
+The $150 option (which re-appeared as standard equipment on the Brougham from 1990 to 1992), was available only on V6-powered Sedan de Villes.
 The V6 option itself was a $165 credit over the standard V8 in De Ville.
 A new grille design was made up of small squares, similar to the pattern from 1979, while the same chromed grille surround from 1980 continued.
 The egg-crate 1981 grille cast was used again for the 1987 and 1988 Cadillac Brougham models.
 A new Electronic Climate Control panel did away with the slide lever and thumb wheel in favor of a digital display which allowed the driver to set the interior temperature to a single degree - from 65 to 85 (or "max" settings at 60 and 90 degrees).
 Option groups included the $1,005 d'Elegance package (available on both models), and the Cabriolet package (for Coupe de Ville) at $363.
 Sales were up slightly from 1980: 89,991 sedans versus 62,724 coupes (figures include DeVille and Fleetwood models).